teamwolfyta/haruno/README.md

 > ❄️ Yukino (雪乃), The Nix(OS) Flake that powers my system(s).

-> [!IMPORTANT]
-> Most links on this page direct to the [External Links](#external-links) section.
-If you're interested in a specific technology, click its link to navigate to the external links list, where you'll find direct links to official websites, documentation, or GitHub repositories.

 > [!NOTE]
 > For repository discussions, feedback, or support, you can find me in the [Vimjoyer](https://www.youtube.com/@vimjoyer) community [Discord Server](https://discord.gg/sguvvWsa6D).
 Feel free to ping or message me (@wolfyta).